obiwan04kanobi/Llama2-Assistant/README.md

 **Requirements:**
 - Python 3.x
 - tkinter (for GUI implementation)
-- Llama2 model from Meta
+- Llama2 model from Meta (installed locally in system)

 **Usage:**
 1. Clone the repository to your local machine: